What is a Kanban Board? Definition and Examples

-Time-limited efforts like market research projects and marketing campaigns can be managed with Kanban as well.
+Time-limited efforts like market research projects and marketing campaigns can be managed with Kanban cards as well.

 2. Kanban boards for creative teams

-Kanban boards can also reduce administrative time, leaving more minutes in the day for the actual creating of creative work.
+Kanban system can also reduce administrative time, leaving more minutes in the day for the actual creating of creative work.

 3. Kanban boards for software development teams

 Kanban boards can help software development teams divide and subdivide tasks to easily manageable levels, making it easier to track (and celebrate) progress.

 You can prioritize deadlines and delegate tasks easily allowing team members to take ownership of their individual project components while keeping an eye on the big picture.

 4. Kanban boards for sales/support team

 Sales and support teams need strong organization tools because they’re interacting with your company’s most important assets: your customers.
 Sales teams or individual salespeople can use kanban boards to visualize their sales pipeline and track where each prospect is along that path.